 Despite being omnivores, most dog owners are aware that dogs can’t eat everything.
 There are certain vegetables and other sugary foods that are toxic to them, and can even kill them.

 Contrary to popular belief, foxes aren’t carnivorous, and are in fact omnivores.
-They will consume both plants and animals, as their regular habitat is in the forest.
+They will consume both plants and animals, adhering to the science of their dietary needs as their regular habitat is in the forest.

 Due to living in the forest, they not only hunt for prey in groups, but they will also forage for berries and other fruits.

 Depending on the season, they will forage for different fruits, insects, vegetables, and other animals.
 When they hunt, despite being in groups, they will often compete with one another to get the best prey.

 However, they may also hunt alone for base life sustenance hence the reason too.